-With the news constantly filled with horror stories about the escalating climate emergency, it may seem obvious to many of us just how important the existence and the investment in Renewable Energy is.
+With the news constantly filled with horror stories about the escalating climate emergency, it may seem obvious to many of us just how important the existence and the advantages of using renewable energy.

 But with the turn of a new decade upon us it’s always important to reflect upon our values, and to share our hopes for a brighter, greener decade ahead.
 To implement real and positive environmental change is an effort that starts in small steps from all of us.